Accessibility Tools

 Stop social media negatively impacting your mental health: Four simple tips!

-Two young people laugh and smile together reading from a phone.
+Two people laugh and smile looking at a phone together.

 Did you know that a whopping 80% of the Australian population use social media?
 On one hand, this is great news, as more people can connect, be entertained, and get informed at any time, day or night.